noniq/pocket-to-pinboard/README.md

 Add everything you add to [Pocket](http://getpocket.com) to your [Pinboard](https://pinboard.in) account, too.

 (Pinboard already has a setting for this, but it requires that you set your [Pocket RSS feed] to public.
-This is script is for you if you want to keep your feed password protected.)
+This script is for you if you want to keep your feed password protected.)

 ## How it works